doppar/docs/3.x/api-presenter.md

 ## Introduction
 The API Presenter provides a clean, consistent way to transform your application’s data models into structured API responses.

-Instead of returning raw Eloquent models or arrays directly from your controllers, the Presenter layer allows you to:
+Instead of returning raw Entity models or arrays directly from your controllers, the Presenter layer allows you to:

 - **Control** exactly which fields are exposed.
 - **Transform** and format data for API consumers.